antonioferreiraSA/antonioferreiraSA/README.md

 - Hi, I'm Antonio, but you can call me **Toni**.
 - **A book lover** 📕, **an aspiring musician** 🎸 and a good **video-game player**.

-- I'm a Full Stack Developer from South Africa💚.
+- I'm a Software Engineer from South Africa💚.
 - I’m currently learning Reactjs,React-Native,javascript.
 - 📫 **Looking for a job, hit me up!**.
 - 🤔If you want to talk I speak English, Protuguese  and **CODE** .